gideonaina/secad/README.md

 The Knowledge Retrieval Service uses augumented prompt with specilized AI agent to get the best answer for task assigned.

-## 4.0: Implementation

-### 4.1: Code Repo

-WIP

-### 4.2: Use Cases
+## 5.0: Use Cases

 As previously mentioned, KES can be used in any domain for any task that requires information with a reasonable amount of context and fewer generated ideas.
-Below are some use cases currently being explored:
+Below are some use cases developed or currently being explored:

 **Use Case 1:   Security Architect KES**:

 A security architect performs many tasks that contribute to the security of enterprise software systems.
 Some of those include Security Review, Code Review, and Threat Modeling.
 To properly perform these tasks, the Security Architect needs detailed context of the application being reviewed in various dimensions.
 The use of "various dimensions" here means all the information the Security Architect needs to gather to perform their tasks.
 These include:
 - System Understanding
-- System Components
+- System Components Information
 - Data Dictionary
 - Trust Boundaries
 - Threat Scenarios
 - Countermeasures

-To use KES to perform the role of a Security Architect, one needs to be able to provide the LLM with the following contextual information:
+To use KES to perform taskd of a Security Architect, one needs to be able to provide the LLM with the following contextual information:
 - Initial prompt: This will be in the form of an architectural diagram or detailed system description
 - Enterprise Security Requirements: These are the high-level security requirements defined by the product security team.
 The generic security requirements serve to guide security reviews in various domains.
 These will include Data Transfer Security Requirements, Network Security Requirements, Cloud Security Requirements, IAM Security Requirements, etc. Each of these is organization and (sometimes product) specific.
 - Governance, Risk, and Compliance (GRC) Policies: These are policies defined by the GRC team to provide governance and compliance guidance.

-By providing the contextual information as a RAG and utilizing an AI agent to orchestrate the steps for each task, one can easily scale the work being done by security architects.
+By providing the contextual information as a RAG and utilizing an AI agent to orchestrate the steps for each task, one can easily scale some of a security architect's task.

 **Use Case 2: Security Test KES**: